aleksandrakaszuba/HowToProgram/README.md

 # HowToProgram
-All exercises from "Java - how to program" book by Paul &amp; Harvey Deitel
+Exercises from "Java - how to program" book by Paul &amp; Harvey Deitel